-Microsoft AI principles
+Microsoft Responsible AI principles in practice

 We are putting our principles into practice by taking a people-centred approach to the research, development and deployment of AI.
 To achieve this, we embrace diverse perspectives, continuous learning and agile responsiveness as AI technology evolves.